 Earth Week at Radford University

-Celebrating Earth Day this year is going to look a lot different than it has in the past.
+Celebrating Earth Day in 2020 and 2021 is different than it has been in the past.
 While it's disappointing that we can't all physically be together, this time has provided us with the opportunity to collaborate with friends and colleagues in Virginia, across the country, and around the world.

 Through the Virginia Association of Sustainability in Higher Education (VASHE), Radford University is joining forces with our friends at other Virginia institutions to bring you virtual events to commemorate Earth Day and Earth Week.